 Autism spectrum disorders are lifelong and have a variable course often dependent on the severity of the disease in childhood.
 Many (around 15 %) will live independent lives.
 Another 15 to 10 % will need community living support.
 The most prognostic factors for independent living are cognitive and verbal capacity.

 Those with neurofibromatosis type 1 rarely live beyond 50.
-Poor prognostic factors include childhood serious learning difficulties and optic gliomas amongst others.
+Poor prognostic factors include childhood learning difficulties and optic gliomas among others.